 They are America's first and only association making sure that students signing on with a GYA-accredited organisation will have the best and safest experience possible.

-In 2014 The Leap became the very first UK company to gain full GYA accreditation - about which we are very proud.
+In 2014 The Leap became the very first UK company to gain full GYA accreditation and we have just been re-accredited (2021) which took 2 years of gruelling business dissection.
 Their official stamp of approval means you can trust in our delivery, management and mission of all our programs where service and experiential learning is at the heart of all we do.
+If you have time, have a look to see the hoops and level of detail they go into.
+It's an amazing reference point and one to feel confident with.
+Read GYA's standards.

 We are also able to help you get college credits - just get in touch for more information.